val-utehy/YOLO-PLAI/README.md

 # Model Export

-The PLAI-YOLO checkpoint can be exported to several deployment formats through the Ultralytics export interface.
+The YOLO-PLAI checkpoint can be exported to several deployment formats through the Ultralytics export interface.

-Because PLAI-YOLO contains custom modules, the `modules` package must be imported before the checkpoint is loaded.
+Because YOLO-PLAI contains custom modules, the `modules` package must be imported before the checkpoint is loaded.

 ---